POOL COPING: CLEANING, SEALING & POOL DECK MAINTENANCE

 If you weren’t sure what the decking surrounding the perimeter of your pool was called, it is called coping.
 Coping is an important part of any in-ground pool, but it takes a beating from constant exposure to water, salt, and/or harsh chemicals.
-A pool coping is the edge of the pool surrounding the perimeter and sealing your pool’s coping especially here in Texas’ climate is an essential part of any pool construction and maintenance.
+A pool coping is the edge of the pool surrounding the perimeter, and sealing your pool’s coping, especially here in Texas’ climate, is an essential part of any pool construction and maintenance.

 Seal Pool Coping with Slip-Resistant Sealant for Safety

 A pool coping (aka pool decking) serves as a stepping off point, a surface people use to pull themselves out of the swimming pool, and a handle for novice swimmers.
 Pool coping sealer needs to address obvious safety concerns like providing non-slip resistance without being so rough as to scratch or scrape swimmers.
-For that reason, we recommend using a grit sealant additive like TSS SG-100 to prevent slip hazards around pool copings and other we areas surrounding fountains, waterfalls, and hot tubs.
+For that reason, we recommend using a grit sealant additive like TSS SG-100 to prevent slip hazards around pool copings and other wet areas surrounding fountains, waterfalls, and hot tubs.

 Protecting Your Pool Coping with a Thorough Clean & Durable Sealant Application

 Maintaining the look and beauty of the stone on your pool coping is a big deal, because replacing it is a huge expense.
 Pool copings endure a relentless beating from either saltwater, chlorine, or both.
-We have the perfect pool coping sealer and cleaning solutions for whatever stone or concrete surface used to build your pool coping.
+We have the perfect pool coping sealer and cleaning solutions for whatever stone or concrete surface is used to build your pool coping.

-Pool coping can be made with a wide range of materials, each of which require different sealants in order to achieve professional results.
+Pool coping can be made with a wide range of materials, each of which requires different sealants in order to achieve professional results.
 Understanding the purpose of pool coping and the various ways to implement coping for your pool will help you determine the right pool coping sealing and cleaning solution for your Texas pool.